UniversalDevicesInc/udi_python_interface/Oauth2.md

 The node sever can now use that info to make authenticated requests and refresh the token if necessary.

-With the current implementation, PG3 always uses cloudlink to redirect the request for an authentication code.

 # Sample code